 Sean obtained his Ph.D. in Social Psychology from Rutgers, The State University of New Jersey – New Brunswick in 2013 and joined Heterodox Academy as Research Director in May of 2016.
 His research interests include how moral convictions produce motivated reasoning within the political domain, how this motivated reasoning can distort research in the social sciences, and how it can lead to political intolerance that creates obstacles to political compromise.
 Sean is also a member of the Best Practices in Science Movement, and works to promote scientific integrity practices in the social sciences.

 Musa has M.A. degrees in Sociology and Philosophy, and B.A. degrees in Near Eastern Studies and Philosophy.
-Prior to joining Columbia, he served as an instructor in Government & Public Service at the University of Arizona and managed an academic consortium that studies conflict in the Middle East.
+Prior to joining Columbia, he served as an instructor in Government & Public Service at the University of Arizona and managed an academic consortium that studied Middle East conflicts.

 Readers can connect to his research and social media via his website, musaalgharbi.com.